app-project1/fake-caller-app/README.md

 * User can add a list of contacts of their choices.
 * User can make multiple, customized fake calls to different contacts.
-* User can set time for each call.
 * User can even fake Facetime.

 ### 2. Screen Archetypes